Defining Global Objects¶

 Format¶

-Every action of MyApp
+Every action of the MyApp

 object is prefixed with MyApp_